athomasq/athomasq.github.io/essays/steve.md

 So are you saying that people not named Steve aren't as capable?

 I'm not a Stevist, but the facts don't lie.
 We're in the businss of funding world-changing companies. and historicallt the world has been changed by Steves.
 Steve Columbus.
 Steve Washington.
 Steve Edison.

 People named Mark and Bill and Jeff and --0 what was your guy?
 Bob? -- they just dn't have the leadership quality.

+But that's because historically they haven't had the same opportunities

+And you think that's going to change?
+The media is Steves.
+Growth is Steves.

+Besides, -- look, even if everything you say is true, we jst dont' get enpoguh Bobs.
+It's a pipeline problem.
+Maybe Bobs just aren't risk-takers.

+But surely that's rational on their part?
+If as you say investors and media and Lps and growth are all less likely t o support, then the risk-reward is much worse than for a Steve

+True, but what are you going to do about it?
+You can't change the hwole industyr.

+So what you're saying is that there's already a self-fulfilling prophecy here.
+A network effect of Steves.

+Exactly.

+And so only Steves pply, and only Stees fget funded, and only Steves succeed.
+It's a network effect of Steves.

+You got it.

+Wow.
+It's all clear to me now.

+Excellent.
+Shall we go get dinner?
+Steve Hill Road.

 Have you met our LPs?
 Stephen at the Stephen Fund is our anchor investor and he'd